lostjared/MX2.Graphics.Demo/README.md

 ## Requirements

 - A modern browser with WebGL 2 support.
+- A Chromium-based browser is recommended for the best experience, including Google Chrome, Chromium, Brave, Microsoft Edge, and other Chromium-based browsers.
 - Emscripten and its SDL2 ports for building.
 - An Emscripten build of libmx2.
 - Python 3 for the included development server.
 - Perl for regenerating the WebGL shader cache.

+Chrome and other Chromium-based browsers generally provide the most consistent WebGL 2, `MediaRecorder`, camera, microphone, and WebAssembly support for the visualizer.
+Other modern browsers may work, but recording formats and media features can vary by browser and operating system.

+Firefox is not currently recommended for this application.
+Video recordings may appear heavily pixelated, and camera input does not appear to work reliably.
+For recording and live-camera use, choose a Chromium-based browser instead.

 ## Building the Web Version